TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Syntax/Conditions/Index.rst

   or :typoscript:`[GLOBAL]` *stops* a previous condition and starts a new one.
   This is the main reason conditions can *not* be nested within one text snippet.

-* .. versionchanged:: 12.0

-  :typoscript:`@import` *can* be nested inside conditions.
+* :typoscript:`@import` *can* be nested
+  inside conditions.
 This allows conditional includes and is a new feature of the TYPO3 v12 parser.

-* .. versionchanged:: 12.0

-  Conditions automatically stop at the end of a text snippet (file or record), even without :typoscript:`[END]` or :typoscript:`[GLOBAL]`.
+* Conditions automatically stop at the end of a text snippet (file or record), even without :typoscript:`[END]` or :typoscript:`[GLOBAL]`.
 Another snippet on the same level is in "global" scope automatically.
 The backend TypoScript and TSconfig modules may mumble about a not properly closed condition, though.

-* .. versionadded:: 12.1

-  Using the null-safe operator is possible when accessing properties on objects which might not be available in some context, for example `TSFE` in the
+* Using the null-safe operator is possible when accessing properties on objects which might not be available in some context, for example `TSFE` in the
   backend: